Get Schooled

 Texas Grants to Pay for College

-To be eligible for most forms of federal, state, and institutional financial aid (like scholarships, loans, grants, and work-study) for college, you must first complete the FAFSA.
+To be eligible for most forms of federal, state, and institutional college financial aid (like scholarships, loans, grants, and work-study), you must first complete the FAFSA.
 If you're a current or incoming college student in Texas, it's important to know that state financial aid (including grants) is awarded on a first-come, first-served basis.
 This means that the sooner you complete your FAFSA, the higher chance you'll have of receiving aid for college!
-The Texas 2024-2025 FAFSA Priority Deadline is March 15, 2024.
-With this in mind, here's what state grants you may be eligible to receive by completing the FAFSA now!
+With this in mind, we share some information about Texas grants that you may be eligible to receive by completing the FAFSA!

 A man and women sit next to each other on the grass and look at a composition notebook - Texas Grants to Pay for College